 Founding Joss Arnott Dance shortly after his training, Joss has been continuously supported and commissioned by leading dance agencies, venues and organisations.

 Joss is in demand as a choreographer and has been commissioned to create work on leading professional dance companies including Rambert Dance Company and leading dance conservatoires.

 A Focus Group Artist for Sadler’s Wells National Youth Dance Company, Joss has worked with and produced multiple works for national Centre for Advanced Training Schemes including Dance City, NSCD, DanceEast, Swindon Dance, Trinity Laban and The Lowry, whilst teaching professional class, intensives and residencies regularly throughout the country.

 In 2016, his solo work ‘V’ was awarded with an International Award for Outstanding Choreographic Musical Interpretation and Dance Technicality from WARSAWZawirowania Dance International.

-Working with Producer Phil Hargreaves over the past eight years has resulted in the continuous success and achievements the company have had to date with exciting future projects in place leading up to the company’s 10th anniversary in 2020.
+Working with Producer Phil Hargreaves over the past nine years has resulted in the continuous success and achievements the company have had to date with exciting future projects in place leading up to the company’s 10th anniversary in 2020.